neffex97/Tiwee/README.md

 An IPTV player developed for android/ios devices with flutter

-you can watch cahnnel's from hole the world you can access channel via selecting your desire country or by category type
+you can watch cahnnel's from all over  the world you can access channel by selecting your desire country or by category type

 UI inspired from : https://dribbble.com/shots/14754204-IPTVify-App-Ui-Design